lamak-qaizar/lamak-qaizar.github.io/docs/services.markdown

 <b>[Get in touch &#187;](/contact)</b>

-# Build a new team
+# Let me build a new team for you

-If you bootstrapping a team (e.g. new product or transitioning to in-house development), I can help.
+If you are bootstrapping a team (e.g. new product or transitioning to in-house development), I can help.
 I'll be your lead dev and build a team around myself.

 <b>[Get in touch &#187;](/contact)</b>

-# Trainings
+# Upskill your staff with fun & interactive trainings

 I have done corporate trainings on Lean/Agile and Extreme Programming (XP) topics in the past e.g.